sahanasj/DiskSpaceAlertExtension/README.md

 # Summary
 An AppDynamics Machine Agent extension to alert if disk space crosses a warning or critical threshold.
 If a threshold is crossed, the extension will create a custom event upon which you can trigger a Policy + Action to get notified.

 I tested on CentOS 7 and Ubuntu 12,14.
-No support for Windows yet, but that's coming.
+The Windows port requires Powershell 3.0 (if you desperately want it ported to PS 2.0, I can do that for you)

 # Configuration
 `check_disk.cfg` contains the settings for the Warning and Critical thresholds as well as the Controller connection information.